 Although marble is not soluble when it comes to regular water, it reacts adversely to acidic water.

 Acid rain forms soluble salts and washes away later on.
 But if this happens for a long time, it will cause cracks and fissures in the outer cover of the building walls.

-But human intervention and releasing of the massive amount of toxic into the atmosphere, causes the acid rain to become more devastating.
+But human intervention and releasing a massive amount of toxins into the atmosphere causes acid rain to become more devastating.

 Historical Heritage Are Also Affected

 Historically, limestone and marble were widely used due to their availability and workability.

 That is the reason why previous ancient artisans primarily used these two materials.